Lockheed C-130 Hercules: Improved versions

 The C-130B model was developed to complement the A-models that had previously been delivered, and incorporated new features, particularly increased fuel capacity in the form of auxiliary tanks built into the center wing section and an AC electrical system.
-Four-bladed Hamilton Standard propellers replaced the Aero Products' three-blade propellers that distinguished the earlier A-models.
-The C-130B had ailerons operated by hydraulic pressure that was increased from 2050 to 3000 psi, as well as uprated engines and four-blade propellers that were standard until the J-model.
+Four-bladed Hamilton Standard propellers replaced the Aero Products' three-bladed propellers that distinguished the earlier A-models.
+The C-130B had ailerons operated by hydraulic pressure that was increased from 2050 to 3000 psi, as well as uprated engines and four-bladed propellers that were standard until the J-model.

 The B model was originally intended to have "blown controls", a system that blows high-pressure air over the control surfaces to improve their effectiveness during slow flight.
 It was tested on an NC-130B prototype aircraft with a pair of T-56 turbines providing high-pressure air through a duct system to the control surfaces and flaps during landing.
 This greatly reduced landing speed to just 63 knots and cut landing distance in half.
 The system never entered service because it did not improve takeoff performance by the same margin, making the landing performance pointless if the aircraft could not also take off from where it had landed.

-An electronic reconnaissance variant of the C-130B was designated C-130B-II.
-A total of 13 aircraft were converted.
-The C-130B-II was distinguished by its false external wing fuel tanks, which were disguised signals intelligence (SIGINT) receiver antennas.
+An electronic-reconnaissance variant of the C-130B was designated C-130B-II.
+In total, 13 aircraft were converted.
+The C-130B-II was distinguished by its false external wing fuel tanks, which were disguised signals intelligence receiver antennas.
 These pods were slightly larger than the standard wing tanks found on other C-130Bs.
-Most aircraft featured a swept blade antenna on the upper fuselage, as well as extra wire antennas between the vertical fin and upper fuselage not found on other C-130s.
-Radio call numbers on the tail of these aircraft were regularly changed to confuse observers and disguise their true mission.
+Most aircraft featured a swept-blade antenna on the upper fuselage, as well as extra wire antennas between the vertical fin and upper fuselage not found on other C-130s.
+Radio call numbers on the tails of these aircraft were regularly changed to confuse observers and disguise their true mission.